mngupark/mngupark/README.md

 </p>
 <br>
 <p align="center">
     🖐️Hi!
 My name is Mingyu Park.
-It always makes me feel excited to dream about enormous topics in robotics!<br>
+It always makes me feel excited to talk about enormous topics in robotics!<br>
    My research interest is control and planning on robotics and application of reinforcement learning.<br>
 </p>